nbarhamvc/scriptarchive/README.md

 - [Agent-based SCA](https://docs.veracode.com/r/Choosing_the_SCA_Scan_Type_for_Your_Use_Case) - For more in-depth SCA results, this scans a repo and provides enhanced information on vulnerabilities, vulnerable methods called by your code, license information and direct/transitive dependencies.
 Results are visible both in build log and in web user interace.

-# Methods of submitting scans
+# Methods of scan submission

 There are a number of methods which can be used to submit scans, dependent on environment and preference.
 Although the methods are different, the result is the same.